 She is passionate about engaging with children, youth, and emerging professionals disseminating the skill of ‘reading the landscape’ in her quest towards liveable urban environments.

-Nargiz Aituganova is a deputy head and a research associate at the Department for World Heritage and International Communications of the Likhachev Research Institute for Cultural and Natural Heritage, Russia.
-She also works as World Heritage coordinator of Bolgar Historical and Archaeological Complex and organizes annual World Heritage Volunteers youth action camps in Bolgar and other cultural heritage sites in Russia.
-Nargiz earned a master degree in World Heritage Studies from the University of Birmingham, United Kingdom, and currently studies Classic and Oriental Archaeology in the Higher School of Economics National Research University.
+Nargiz Aituganova is a research associate at the International Institute for Central Asian Studies (IICAS) in Uzbekistan.
+She also works as World Heritage coordinator of Bolgar Historical and Archaeological Complex, and organizes annual World Heritage Volunteers youth action camps in Bolgar and other cultural heritage sites in the Republic of Tatarstan.
+Nargiz earned a master degree in World Heritage Studies from the University of Birmingham, United Kingdom, and currently studies a second master in Classic and Oriental Archaeology in the Higher School of Economics National Research University.
 She is the Emerging Professional representative of the Scientific Symposium at the GA2023.

 Ève Wertheimer - ICOMOS Canada; Francophone representative